 - Yutu-2 is exploring Von Kármán crater, where an ancient lunar impact may have exposed the Moon’s mantle.

 - Yutu-2 is teaching us about the Moon's history, which helps us learn about the early solar system and Earth.

 China's Chang'e-4 (嫦娥四号) mission delivered a landing platform and a rover named Yutu-2 (玉兔二) to the Moon's far side — the first mission there by any country.
-Chang'e-4 landed in Von Kármán crater, within the Moon's South Pole-Aitken basin, in December 2018.
+Yutu-2 landed in Von Kármán crater, within the Moon's South Pole-Aitken basin, in January 2019.
 An ancient lunar impact there may have exposed the Moon’s mantle.
 By studying this region directly, scientists will learn more about the early solar system and Earth.
 The mission also demonstrates the feasibility of future human and robotic far side missions.

-Lunar Lander Neutrons and Dosimetry experiment (LND): Contributed by University of Kiel, Germany.
-On Earth, people who work near radioactive sources like a nuclear reactor wear dosimeters to measure the amount of radiation their bodies receive.
-Likewise, the LND experiment will measure radiation dosages on the Moon and use the data to plan for future human exploration.
-The neutron counts could also be used to measure the amount of water in the regolith beneath the lander.
-LPSC poster, Yingzhuo Jia et al. (2018)
+Lunar Lander Neutrons and Dosimetry experiment (LND): Measures radiation dosages on the Moon to plan for future human exploration.
+The LND is also attempting to measure the amount of water in the regolith beneath the lander.
+Contributed by the University of Kiel, Germany.